Clara Klingenström: Career

 On 13 August 2021, Clara released her new personal single 'Liv' one year after her father's death.
 The song reached 18th place on ITunes Charts.

 In 2021, Clara won the Swedish music award Rockbjörnen.

+In 2024, she participated again in Melodifestivalen with the song "Aldrig mer", also co-written with Ljunggren and Lindgren Zacharias; she was eliminated in her heat on 17 February 2024.